-Where an agreement is enforceable and contains sufficiently specific performance obligations, the revenue is either recognised over time as the work is performed or recognised at the point in time that the control of the services pass to the customer, under AASB 15.
-Otherwise, the revenue is recognised under AASB 1058.
+Where an agreement is enforceable and contains sufficiently specific performance obligations, the revenue is either recognised over time as the work is performed or recognised at the point in time that the control of the services pass to the customer, under AASB 15 Revenue from Contracts with Customers.
+Otherwise, the revenue is recognised under AASB 1058 Income of Not-for-Profit Entities.